 The output predicted by the model provides two suggestions for the underlying cause.
 It is indeed possible to use the underlying cause directly predicted by the algorithm, which is at the last position in the sentence.
 It is also possible to apply the IRIS/MUSE expert coding system to the sequence of multiple causes predicted by the algorithm, and to use the underlying cause to which it leads, when there is one.
 In addition, the two models k4 and k5 can propose different underlying causes, and different sequences of causes, which can lead to different underlying cause proposals when IRIS/MUSE is applied.
-Therefore, there are potentially 4 underlying cause suggestions- those coming directly from the k4 and k5 algorithms, and those after IRIS/MUSE is run on the sequences of causes predicted by k4 and k5, i.e. iris4 and iris5; as well as two predicted sequences of multiple causes.
+Therefore, there are potentially 4 underlying cause suggestions- those coming directly from the k4 and k5 algorithms, and those after IRIS/MUSE is run on the sequences of causes.
 Note that if IRIS/MUSE does not conclude, the underlying cause directly predicted by the algorithm is used.
 In this case, there is only one suggestion per algorithm.